buttonsrtoys/registrar/README.md

 final text = context.get<MyModel>().text;
 ```

-# Migrating an Inherited Model to a Registered Service
+# Registering an Inherited Model as a Single Service

 To make an inherited model on the widget tree visible to widgets on another branch, register the inherited model as a single service: